 Conventional treatments include a variety of medications from antispasmodics to reduce cramping, to laxatives to control constipation, to antidepressants and anti-anxiety medications to control mood.
 These all provide symptomatic relief but do not get to the root causes, meaning the underlying factors that lead to the gut hypersensitivity or irritability.

 The good news is that IBS does not cause permanent damage to the intestines or lead to any dangerous or life-threatening disease.
 But for many, it can be socially disabling and downright uncomfortable.

 My experience as a practicing integrative and functional medicine doctor has shown me that there are clear causes for IBS, and that it can be cured.
 I’ve seen it happen so many times that I’m sometimes shocked that conventional medicine just hasn’t caught on yet.

-IBS has four main root causes: diet, food intolerances, stress, and dysbiosis.
+IBS has four main root causes: diet, food intolerances, stress, and dysbiosis (a disrupted gut microbiome) — and in knowing these, we can already see the arrow pointing us to the solutions.
 In most cases, there’s a combination of all or several of these going on at once.
 Often, one cause leads to another.
-For example, you might be more intolerant to dairy than you realize, and this might be the core trigger of your gas and bloating, and even your constipation or loose stools, but overtime, this intolerance also causes inflammation in your gut which in turn causes you to develop “dysbiosis” (messed up gut flora).
-This then makes you fructose intolerant (more on that in a minute or watch me talk about it here on Dr. Oz), leading to more gas, bloating, and loose stools.
+For example, you might be more intolerant to dairy than you realize, and this might be the core trigger of your gas and bloating, and even your constipation or loose stools, but overtime, this intolerance also causes inflammation in your gut which in turn causes you to develop “dysbiosis” (messed up gut flora) that leads to gas, bloating, and other symptoms of IBS.

 We're going to talk about each of these root causes in just a minute, so you can figure out which are affecting you.
 And we're going to talk about how you can restore balance so you can move beyond a life that revolves around your digestive discomforts!